NYUAD-CRC/crc-docs/_sources/rcs/kb/how_to_vnc.rst.txt

 Connect VPN and Login
 ---------------------

-Connect VPN if accessing the system from outside campus
+You need to connect NYU VPN if accessing the system from outside campus

-( See How to access NYUAD VPN for more details )
+( See `How to access NYUAD VPN <https://intranet.nyuad.nyu.edu/administrative-services/technology-services/wireless-network-connectivity/remote-connectivity-vpn/>`_ for more details )

 Start Server
 ------------

-After login to remote server:
+After login via **SSH** to remote server:

 .. code-block :: bash